hyperliquid-dev/hyper-evm-lib/README.md

 For support, bug reports, or integration questions, open an [issue](https://github.com/hyperliquid-dev/hyper-evm-lib/issues) or reach out on [TG](https://t.me/juan_sec)

-This library is still under active development.
-We welcome contributions!
+The library is under active development, and contributions are welcome.

 Want to improve or extend functionality?
 Feel free to create a PR.